Managing New Product Development (NPD)

 - Unclear investment priorities – a lack of understanding over which ideas will translate into the best products.
 This comes from a failure to understand customer needs, a failure to understand market conditions and a lack of awareness of market innovators and disruptors.
 For many organizations, the lack of clarity on priorities also results from the inability to define strategic objectives and metrics clearly and then communicate those objectives and metrics to all areas of the business.

 - Ineffective and inefficient funding and strategic planning – annual planning, strategic funding and business case development are still time-consuming, manual processes for many organizations, often requiring the extensive use of spreadsheets and static presentation tools.
-The absence of integrated, web-based tools that standardize and structure efforts, especially around cost / benefit analysis, jeopardizes the ability to make the right decisions.
+The absence of integrated, web-based capital planning tools that standardize and structure efforts, especially around cost / benefit analysis, jeopardizes the ability to make the right decisions.

 - Ineffective integration of all functions and teams – NPD requires effective contributions from all business areas and functions.
 For that to happen there must be strong program management abilities in place to break work out into logical projects and sub-projects – allowing all teams to work on their elements but with effective communication to the investment management hub.
 This in turn requires exceptional investment level dependency management – optimizing efficiency and effectiveness without increasing risk or compromising quality.